Showing posts with label Demoscene - Other. Show all posts

 U..L..M..!!

-I saw a stupid tweet the other day about the Atari ST demoscene by someone who is obviously an Amoeba user.
-Rather than rise to the bait, it inspired me to write this quick piece.
-Besides, we know the ST has a belting scene that is alive & kicking!
-(View recent masterpieces like We Were @ + Strange roboTS).
+The other day, I saw a tweet about the Atari ST demoscene from an idiot who is clearly an Amoeba fanboy.
+Rather than getting drawn in, it inspired me to write this quick piece, as we know the ST has a belting scene that is alive & kicking! (see recent masterpieces like We Were @ + Strange roboTS).
 Powerful STuff!!

 Additionally, there is a web page by Georges Kesseler of ULM.
-It details his interesting ST-history, which I thought was pure gold.
+It details his ST history, which I thought was pure gold.
 I wonder if it was originally part of an older website?
 An intriguing read of great ST devs.